Updated September, 2010

 File C6-55

-Using Group Conflict to Improve your Project
+Using Group Conflict to Improve Your Project

 Group conflict is essential to a group’s cohesion.
 It helps groups identify areas of common values; provides greater group stability through shared beliefs; helps to balance the differences between extreme positions; and helps to clarify roles and structures.
 Frequently, if managed constructively, conflict can be a strong indicator of a group’s effectiveness.
 To have effective conflict, it is necessary to create a safe environment.